 |Des Moines NWS Main Page|

-In recent years, the internet has become a popular way for many more people to receive serve weather warnings.
-While many people still use desktop or laptop PC's to gain access to the internet, internet access is expanding rapidly and now many people have internet access on their cellular phones.
+The internet is a popular way for many more people to receive serve weather warnings.
+While many people still use desktop or laptop PC's to gain access to the internet, internet access is expanding rapidly and now many people have internet access on their cellular phones and tablets.

 People use various websites which have access to NWS warnings.
 The direct way to access NWS warnings is through its website, www.weather.gov.
 For central Iowa, add "Des Moines" to the end of the URL or: www.weather.gov/DesMoines.